Bishop's Castle Town Hall: History

 The first municipal building in the town was a medieval town hall at the top of the High Street, in existence in the 16th century.
 It had two large windows and a clock tower with a bell and it was equipped with a lock-up for petty criminals.
 In August 1745, the burgesses decided to demolish the old building and to erect a new structure on the same site.
-The new building was designed by William Baker (1705–1771) in the neoclassical style, built in red brick with stone dressings and was completed in around 1750.
+The new building was designed by William Baker of Audlem (1705–1771) in the neoclassical style, built in red brick with stone dressings and was completed in around 1750.

 The design involved a symmetrical main frontage with a single bay facing south down the High Street; the basement, which was rusticated, featured two oculi; on the ground floor there was a large round headed opening with an architrave and a keystone and, on the first floor, there was a Venetian window.
 The corners were decorated with quoins and the whole structure was surmounted by a pediment.
 The building stretched back five bays and the side elevations were characterised by round headed openings on the ground floor and sash windows on the first floor.
 At roof level, there was a two-stage wooden cupola with clock faces in the first stage and an octagonal belfry with Doric order columns in the second stage, all surmounted by an ogee-shaped dome and a weather vane.
 Internally, the principal rooms were the main hall on the ground floor and the courtroom, which was also used as a council chamber, and the town clerk's office on the first floor.
 There was a lock-up for petty criminals in the basement, which by the early 19th century was a "damp, cold place".